Example Work I.

 Example Work VI

-Part I. by Jen Sorensen
+Part II. by Jen Sorensen

 Jen Sorensen - nationally-published political cartoonist and the recipient of the 2014 Herblock Prize and a 2013 Robert F. Kennedy Journalism Award.
+Ms Sorensen illustrated the story-line Ms Ahmed has developed.